 The Packa has the 24″ wheels which are a great size for a cargo bike.
 They are big enough to roll over rougher terrain, especially with the wide 2.4” tires.
 But small enough to keep the center of gravity and step through height lower.
 The seat is comfortable, the height is easy to adjust, and the handlebar stem has some adjustability too, which makes it a great fit for a range of rider sizes.

 Marc sits with his Blix Packa and Julie’s Vika+ Flex in Zion National Park

-The design geometry and positioning of handle bars make it an easy, comfortable ride.
-The 24″ tires means it handles hills – and even a little rough terrain – very well, although it’s not designed for off road biking.
+Design geometry and positioning of handle bars make it an easy, comfortable ride.
+The 24″ tires handle bumps – and even a little rough terrain – very well, although it’s not designed for off road biking.

 This cargo ebike seems to carry momentum really well, even without the batteries turned on.
 A longer wheelbase makes for a smooth ride, but requires a little extra room to turn around.
 I have still been able to successfully turn around on a bike path without going off the edge.
 TIP: This is easier with pedal assist turned off.